-GS&Co., as calculation agent for your note, will adjust the index stock price for stock splits, reverse stock splits, stock dividends, extraordinary dividends, reorganization events, and other events that affect the index stock issuer's, or any distribution property issuer's, capital structure, but only in the situations we describe in "Terms and Conditions - Anti-dilution adjustments" above.
-The calculation agent will not be required to make an adjustment for every corporate event that may affect the index stock.
-For example, the calculation agent will not adjust the index stock price for events such as an offering of the index stock for cash by the index stock issuer, a tender or exchange offer for the index stock at a premium to its then-current market price by the index stock issuer or a tender or exchange offer for less than all the outstanding shares of the index stock by a third party.
+GS&Co., as calculation agent for your note, will adjust the index stock prices for stock splits, reverse stock splits, stock dividends, extraordinary dividends, issuances of transferable rights and warrants, reorganization events, and other events that affect the index stock issuers', or any distribution property issuers', capital structure, but only in the situations we describe in "Terms and Conditions - Anti-dilution adjustments" above.
+The calculation agent will not be required to make an adjustment for every corporate event that may affect an index stock.
+For example, the calculation agent will not adjust the index stock prices for events such as an offering of the index stocks for cash by the index stock issuers, a tender or exchange offer for the index stocks at a premium to their then-current market prices by the index stock issuers or a tender or exchange offer for less than all the outstanding shares of the index stocks by a third party.
 In addition, the calculation agent will not adjust the reference amount for regular cash dividends.
 Furthermore, the calculation agent will determine in its sole discretion whether to make adjustments with respect to corporate or other events as described under "Terms and Conditions - Anti-dilution adjustments - Reorganization events" above.
-Those events or other actions by the index stock issuer or a third party may nevertheless adversely affect the market price of one share of the index stock and, therefore, adversely affect the market value of your note.
-The index stock issuer or a third party could make an offering or a tender or exchange offer, or the index stock issuer could take any other action, that adversely affects the market price of the index stock and the market value of your note but does not result in an anti-dilution adjustment for your benefit.
+Those events or other actions by the index stock issuers or a third party may nevertheless adversely affect the market price of one share of the index stocks and, therefore, adversely affect the market value of your notes.
+The index stock issuers could take any other action, that adversely affects the market prices of the index stocks and the market value of your note but does not result in an anti-dilution adjustment for your benefit.